-The best way to see everything Villa Borghese has to offer is on a walking tour.
-You can walk by yourself through the garden, or join an organised tour.
+The best way to see everything this place has to offer is on a walking tour.
+You can walk by yourself through the garden, or join an organised Borghese Gallery tour.
 If you’re on an organised tour, your tour guide will be able to tell you all about the history of the Villa and recommend what to see in Villa Borghese.

 Either way, you’ll be able to enjoy the sculptures around the park and take in the natural scenery and fresh air.
 There are fountains to see, and different buildings to visit and explore.